aantipov/alexeime/blog/state-management--separation-of-concerns/index.md

 It is often helpful to separate Form State handling from the rest of the UI state.

-Reason - it’s tricky and nuanced.
+Reason - Form handling is tricky and nuanced.
 You need:

 - maintain state of a form as a whole: `isDirty`, `isValid`, `isSubmitting`, `dirtyFields`, etc.
 - maintain state of each particular field: `isDirty`, `isValid`, `errors`, `isDisabled`, `currentValue`, `initialValue`